SAP-archive/cloud-sample-spaceflight-hana/docs/ex5_calc_view_as_odata_srv.md

     Notice that each of our entity sets has a corresponding `Parameters` entity set.
 So in order to read some data from a calculation view, we must do so using a `Parameters` entity set.

-1. Here we will search for direct flights form London Heathrow to New York John F. Kennedy.
+1. Here we will search for direct flights from London Heathrow to New York John F. Kennedy.
 To invoke this search, change the URL to the following:

     `xsodata/AllRoutes.xsodata/DirectFlightsParameters(airportFrom='LHR',airportTo='JFK')/Results`